zetagalactic/crowdfunding-xrpl-old/README.md

 That's all!

 **How Our Project Will Benefit The XRPL Community?**
 ---
-1. One of our project's main component is **"Payment Processor Integration"** is going to become a handful of open source project that all XRPL community can use and integrates within their projects.
+1. One of our project's main component is **"Payment Processor Integration For The XRPL"** is going to become a handful of open source project that all XRPL community can use and integrates within their projects.
 2. Thanks to our open-source license, we believe that we're preparing a precious piece of work for the community who will respond to it with generous contributions and help us improve and open new potential for it.
 3. Our project will provide an open-source XRPL Integration that the community members can use to empower their projects with the XRPL.
 E.g: if you have a simple platform that processes/stores any kind of payments transactions, our **XRPL Integration** will help you make all your financial activities tracked and timestamped on the XRPL blockchain so you'll have a secure leader solution that no one can mess with.

 **Our Plan Of Licensing Our Work**
 ---
 One of our project's main components is an open-source project and we appreciate this as it gave us a huge jump-off to save the recourses of building it.
 We don't want our integration to be hard-coded for this platform only!
-So we're going to make sure that we it's going to be open for customizations for any other platform, we're going to do the following concerning the licensing:
+So we're going to make sure that it's going to be open for customizations for any other platform, we're going to do the following concerning the licensing:
-1. A open-source version of our project will be availble for the community
+1. A open-source version of our project will be available for the community
-2. An seperate open-source version of the **XRPL Integration Component** will be available for the XRPL community to integrate it on their platform
+2. An separate open-source version of the **XRPL Integration Component** will be available for the XRPL community to integrate on their platform

 **Key Deliverables & Milestones**
 ---

 **Milestones**
- 1. First 2 months: Work on the development of the first beta.
+ 1. First 2: months: Work on the development of the first beta.
  2. Month 3: Publish the initial beta version & open access for testing.
  3. Month 4: Continue working on the beta development.
  4. Month 5: Finalize the beta version and publish the production site.
- 5. Put together a marketing strategy and run different campaigns on selected countries (month 6)
+ 5. Month 6: Put together a marketing strategy and run different campaigns in selected countries

 **Deliverables:**
 Our deliverables will consist of a beta test version and a production version of our platform.
 In less than 6 months we hope to end up with a working crowdfunding platform that runs on the XRPL blockchain.
 We aim to finish the development in the first 5 months to spear more time for the marketing phase of our project.
 We hope that if our current project succeeds, we're going to have a higher chance to get another grant in the next waves.